ItzOffline/Metoer-Studio/README.md

 Under Maintenance

-(Cross Editor Was Stopped Updating And Moving To Metoer Studio)
+(Cross Editor Was DISCONTINUED And Moving To Metoer Studio)